siddharthroy12/Portfolio-website/content/blogs/all-react-hooks-explained.md

   newState.age = prevState.age + 1
   return {...prevState, ...newState} // Make a new copy using spread syntax })
-// After re-render user.name is 'React Dev' and user.age is 18
+// After re-render user.age is 18

 // Not this